 Who is this course for?
 Anyone who's interested in Socrates or Greek philosophy.
 If you're a complete newcomer this course will provide the perfect introduction to Socratic philosophy.
 Even if you've read a lot of books on philosophy, though, you'll still benefit from these new resources and by exploring a fresh perspective on the subject.
 The benefits you'll obtain are a deeper understanding of Socrates and how to apply his philosophical method in your own life to emotional challenges such as coping with desire, anger, fear, and loss.
 The Socratic Method can also help you develop a greater sense of meaning and fulfilment in life.

-Enrollment: This course is now enrolling!
-It's starting soon.
+Enrollment: This course is enrolling now!
 So don't miss your opportunity to take part.

 (NB: All prices are in $ USD unless otherwise stated; the law requires VAT to be added for users based in the EU.)

-Start Date: 3rd June 2018.
-You'll have immediate access to all the videos and other material in the Welcome section on enrolment and then the four main sections of the course will be released week by week, accompanied by live webinars (see below for details).
+Start Date: Sunday 21st October 2018.
+You'll have immediate access to all the videos and other material in the Welcome section on enrollment and then the four main sections of the course will be released week by week, accompanied by live webinars (see below for details).

 Duration: Four weeks.
 The core content requires about fifteen hours to complete on average, spread over a preliminary welcome period plus four weeks.
 However, there are also many hours of additional optional content included.
 NB: You also have the option, though, of completing this course self-paced, working through the content in your own time and watching recordings of the webinars.